CH2-PS020-FitSync/CH2-PS020-CC/README.md

 **Body:**

-- `exerciseId`: STRING/INTEGER - 🔸Required
+- `exerciseId`: STRING - 🔸Required
   - Exercise should be existed.

 **Possible Responses:**